The handout links are BELOW the big illustration to the right.

 Here is why handouts are still a great idea:

-Handouts are available 24/7.
+Handouts are available twenty-four seven.
 Even when the library is closed, a handout is there either online or as print.
 This is also true if your internet connection is slow or you are on a cell phone.
 Handouts are low bandwidth and load when other media bog down.

 Handouts are short, sweet, and fast.
 Yes, they include text, but reading small amounts of text is fast.